Above Ground Above Ground — Above Ground Pool Installation: Complete Step-by-Step Guide

 Site Preparation and Planning

 Proper site preparation is absolutely critical for a successful above ground pool installation.
 Choose a location that receives adequate sunlight, is away from trees and power lines, and provides easy access for maintenance.
-The area should be level within 2 inches across the entire pool diameter.
+The area should be level within 1 inch across the entire pool diameter - more than that risks an unstable wall, and many manufacturers void the warranty beyond 1 inch.

 Mark your pool area using spray paint, adding 3 feet on all sides for working space.
 Remove all grass, roots, and debris within the marked area.
 Use a transit level or water level to identify high and low spots.
-Never dig down to level - always build up low areas with sand or masonry sand.
-Digging creates soft spots that will cause wall settling and liner damage.
+Level by cutting the high side down to firm, undisturbed soil - never build up the low side with sand or fill.
+Loose fill settles unevenly under the weight of the water and is a leading cause of wall failure and liner damage, while cut-down native ground stays put.
+(Sand comes later as a thin protective padding layer over level ground, not as a way to raise low spots.)

 Install a 2-4 inch base of masonry sand across the entire pool area, extending 1 foot beyond the pool walls.
 Use a long straight board to screed the sand perfectly level.
 Compact lightly with a plate compactor if available, but avoid over-compaction which creates a hard surface.